GeekyAnts/laravel-inertia-sharedo/README.md

 {APP_URL}/sharedo/{entity_name}/{entity_id}
 ```

-For example, to open a share dialog for your project model with id 123, run the following:
+For example, if you want to open the sharedo for a project model with id 123, then visit

 ```
 {APP_URL}/sharedo/projects/123;